wzhan772/NFT-TwitterWhitelistBot/README.md

 # NFT-TwitterWhitelistBot
-Twitter bot ran on Python that auto-enters whitelist requirements for NFT projects
+Twitter bot ran on Python using the Tweepy API that auto-enters whitelist requirements for NFT projects